ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

   * tstr => any
 }

-; Statement-specific information about statment registration ; These are authenticated through the inclusion proof of the receipt Statement_Registration_Info = {
+; Statement-specific information about statement registration ; These are authenticated through the inclusion proof of the receipt Statement_Registration_Info = {
     &(statement-unique-id: 0) => tstr